AI (FSM, Behavior Tree, GOAP, Utility AI)

 .

 Utility Theory for games.
 The most complex of the AI solutions.
-Best used in very dynamic environments where its scoring system works best.
-Utility based AI are more appropriate in situations where there are a large number of potentially competing actions the AI can take such as in a RTS.
-A great overview of utility AI is available here.
+Best used in very dynamic environments where its scoring system works best. are more appropriate in situations where there are a large number of potentially competing actions the AI can take such as in a RTS.
+A great overview of utility AI is .

-Selects the best Consideration from a list of Considerations attached to the Reasoner.
+Selects the best from a list of Considerations attached to the .
 The root of a utility AI.

-Houses a list of Appraisals and an Action.
-Calculates a score that represents numerically the utility of its Action.
+Houses a list of s and an .
+Calculates a score that represents numerically the utility of its .

-One or more Appraisals can be added to a Consideration.
-They calculate and return a score which is used by the Consideration.
+One or more s can be added to a .
+They calculate and return a score which is used by the .